ajafff/tslint-consistent-codestyle/README.md

   }
 }
 ```
-I recommend you use this rule together with one of [no-else-after-return](#no-else-after-return) or [no-unnecessary-else](#no-unnecessary-else) to further reduce block nesting.
+I recommend you use this rule together with [no-else-after-return](#no-else-after-return) or [no-unnecessary-else](#no-unnecessary-else) to further reduce block nesting.

 ## no-else-after-return
 Works like [no-else-return from eslint](http://eslint.org/docs/rules/no-else-return).